v-standard/go-depcheck/README.md

 - YAML-based dependency rule definitions that are easy to read and maintain
 - Package pattern matching using regular expressions for flexible rule creation
-- Rule-specific control over test file analysis
+- Fine-grained control over which files to analyze or ignore
-- Configuration-based exceptions for handling necessary architectural deviations
+- Configurable dependency allowances for architectural exceptions
 - Seamless integration with Go's standard static analysis framework

 ## Installation